1. Resurrection Fest, Viveiro

 2. V de Valarés

 V de Valarés Festival is held in Valarés, a stunning spot by the sea and, on top of the music events that take part in the pier, you can enjoy the beach and camp in a pine forest nearby.
 These pics are from 2012, an edition where rain didn’t stop pouring till the wee hours.
-But, funny enough, the concerts were not cancelled and everyone did enjoy them anyways.
+But, funny enough, the concerts were not canceled and everyone did enjoy them anyways.
 That’s the magic of Galicians, they don’t get put off by a few showers here and there.

 3. Ortigueira Folk Music Festival